-At The Center of Martin Chuzzlewit–the novel Angus Wilson called “one of the most sheerly exciting of all Dickens stories”–is Martin himself, very old, very rich, very much on his guard.
+At the center of Martin Chuzzlewit–the novel Angus Wilson called “one of the most sheerly exciting of all Dickens stories”–is Martin himself, very old, very rich, very much on his guard.
 What he suspects (with good reason) is that every one of Iris close and distant relations, now converging in droves on the country inn where they believe he is dying, will stop at nothing to become the inheritor of Iris great fortune.

 The distinctive combination of manic comedy, bitter satire and fierce melodrama separates this novel from its author’s other works.
-Published in 1844 after Dickens returned from America, the action moves between Britain and United States in ways which highligh the failing of both societies.
+Published in 1844 after Dickens returned from America, the action moves between Britain and United States in ways which highlight the failing of both societies.

 Charles Dickens was born in a little house in Landport, Portsea, England, on February 7, 1812.
 The second of eight children, he grew up in a family frequently beset by financial insecurity.
-At age eleven, Dickens was taken out of… More about Charles Dickens
+When the family fortunes improved, Charles went back to… More about Charles Dickens

-Published by Everyman’s Library Mar 20, 1995| 988 Pages| ISBN 9780679438847
+Published by Everyman’s Library Mar 20, 1995| 988 Pages| 4-7/8 x 8| ISBN 9780679438847